vtodorov78/BurgerRecipe/README.md

 # BurgerRecipe

-This is a mobile application for burger recipies.
+This is a simple iOS application for burger recipies.